hpn33/landlearn/README.md

 can import content by other way .srt file is a goal for now

+## the plan todo
+first page has tab view
+with to tab ( word and content )
+word: on word can edit them and show status of them ( count of work - percent of knowing )
+content: show the list of content ( show knowlabe percent over each content card ) - add and delete - if click on each then go to study page

+study( is for content): like tab view one side for the text and another side for status of words almost like word section on first page

+train area: this accesable from word section and this is for train over words ( by different mode - train all - review knowlage - search over unknow word )

 ## the step of project

 first: word section